suncoast-devs/handbook/lessons/js-dom/lecture.md

 # [fit] Tic Tac Toe

-Let's create an interactive Tic Tac Toe game for two players
+Let's create an interactive Tic Tac Toe game for two players.

-As always we'll start with static HTML and CSS
+As always, we will start with static HTML and CSS

 ---